Our Staff

 She looks forward to working alongside parents, students, teachers, and staff every day so we can build a thriving school community of students prepared for today, tomorrow, and the future ahead!

 Lesley received her bachelor’s degree at Furman University and her master’s degree in special education at Converse College.
 She served as a resource teacher for three years in the public schools in Spartanburg, South Carolina then began teaching our high school students at Ignite Achievement Academy in 2001.
-From 2005 to 2012, she served as our lead teacher and now oversees all operations in the school.
+From 2005 to 2012, she served as our lead teacher, and from 2013-2024 she served as Head of School of the south campus, before being promoted to Head of Admissions.

 Lesley enjoys gardening, cooking, hiking and socializing with family and friends.
 She is an avid animal lover and has an unusually strong need to complete tasks.
 If something is left undone at the end of the school day, she applies more Chapstick® and starts eating cheese.

 Alli received a bachelor’s degree from Cornell University in Ithaca, New York, a master’s degree in applied educational psychology and a certificate of advanced graduate study in school psychology from Northeastern University in Boston, Massachusetts.
 Alli worked as a school psychologist in an elementary and middle school in Fayetteville, New York before relocating to Charlotte in 2005.
 She also received her school administration certificate and license and completed a principal internship in the Charlotte-Mecklenburg School System.
-Alli began working at Ignite Achievement Academy in 2011 as a teacher and now serves as our Head of Instruction.
+Alli began working at Ignite Achievement Academy in 2011 as a teacher and served as Head of Instruction through the 2023/24 school year, after which she was promoted to Head of School.

 Administrative Assistant